helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** I have reached halfway through the challenge.
 Continued Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
 Did Steps 31 to 80.

 **Thoughts:** I learned about the window `requestAnimationFrame()` method, practiced using boolean expressions in an array and switch statements.

+---

+### Day 51: 22 February 2024.
+Thursday

+**Today's Progress:** Completed Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
+Did Steps 81 to 111.

+**Thoughts:** By building this project, i learned to build a game with HTML, CSS and JavaScript.
+In particular, class components could be useful in accomplishing it.